 Hamadan Hamadan Province, Iran Travel Guide

 Hamadan's bus network forms the backbone of its public transit.
-It offers an economical means to traverse the city, linking major neighborhoods and attractions.
+It offers an economical means to traverse the city, linking major areas and attractions.
 Unlike larger metropolises in Iran, Hamadan operates without a metro or tram system.

-Buses generally run from early morning (around 6 AM) until late evening (around 9-10 PM).
+Buses generally run from early morning (about 6 AM) until late evening (around 9-10 PM).
 Frequency varies by route, with main arteries having more frequent service.
 Fridays, the Iranian weekend, might observe reduced service.
 Accessibility for wheelchairs on public buses is limited.

 Official route maps in English are limited; ask locals or drivers.